eujuliu/anki-deck-generator/README.md

  - [ ] Add a Rich progress bar to display what is happening behind the scenes.

 ## Motivation
-In 2025, I set a goal to improve my English to secure a job earning in dollars, euros, or any other currency stronger than the Brazilian real.
+In 2025, I set a goal to improve my English.
 To achieve this, I started a routine of studying for 2 hours every day, divided as follows:

 - Reading: 30 minutes.
 - Listening: 30 minutes.